Skip to main content

 Retention awards are not guaranteed variable pay but should nonetheless not be common practice and should be limited to rare and infrequent occurrences.
 A retention bonus may be appropriate in the case of restructuring; change of control; finalisation of a specific project or a winding down.

-In accordance with the 2015 Guidelines, retention awards should be subject to the requirements relating to deferral, payment in instruments and performance adjustment.
-In addition, such awards form part of variable pay for the purposes of the bonus cap.
+In accordance with the Guidelines, retention awards should be subject to the requirements relating to deferral, payment in instruments and performance adjustment.
 Retention awards should not be granted to compensate for the lack of performance-related pay due to insufficient performance or the firm’s financial situation.

 Non-executive directors and variable pay